mlange-42/yarner/guide/src/blocks-and-macros.md

 ## Code blocks

-In the most basic scenario, Yarner extracts code blocks from a Markdown document and writes them to an equally-named file in the `code` output directoy, with the file's `md` extension stripped off.
+In the most basic scenario, Yarner extracts code blocks from a Markdown document and writes them to an equally-named file in the `code` output directory, with the file's `md` extension stripped off.

 As an example, create a project like this: